-The course will be held over the weekend of Friday 19 - Sunday 21 September at the GWCT's Allerton Project farm at Loddington and will be run by highly experienced GWCT advisors Mike Swan and Roger Draycott.
+The course will be held over the weekend of Friday 20 - Sunday 22 September at the GWCT's Allerton Project farm at Loddington, presented by long-standing GWCT advisors Ian Lindsay and Mike Swan.
 This long established course provides practical advice and guidance on game management for practising part-time gamekeepers, both amateur and professional alike.

-There will be a variety of indoor talks and outside practical demonstrations on subjects including: releasing and management of pheasants and partridges; selecting, siting and growing game and conservation crops; predation control; woodland management for game and wildlife; feeding regimes; and organising shoot days.
+There will be a variety of indoor talks and outside walks on subjects including: rearing and releasing pheasants and partridges; selecting, siting and growing game crops; predation control; woodland management for game and wildlife; feeding regimes; and organising shoot days.

 Mike Swan said, "Over the years we have developed and refined the part-time keepers’ course to respond to the specialist needs of lowground keepers who have to work their keepering in with many other commitments.
 It always attracts a great group of real enthusiasts from a range of different but complimentary backgrounds.
 This results in a wonderful exchange of ideas, and the forging of new friendships, as an added bonus to the course itself."

-The three day course will be based at the Allerton Project's award-winning eco-build visitors' centre.
-Attendees will be able to experience the benefits of the project's game and conservation crops, woods and release pens at first hand.
+The residential course will be based at the Allerton Project's award-winning eco-build visitors' centre.
+Attendees will be able to experience the benefits of the project's game crops, woods and new release pens at first hand.

-The three-day course costs £546 per person, including VAT, refreshments and lunches.
-For more information please click here or contact Lynda Ferguson on 01425 651013 or by email at email@example.com.
+The three-day course costs £522 per person, including VAT, refreshments and lunches.
+For more information please contact Lynda Ferguson on 01425 651013 or by email at firstname.lastname@example.org.